nmshd/documentation/_docs_integrate/new-versions.md

 ## DIDs as addresses

 The address format changed from `<3-character realm><32 or 33-character base58-string>` to `did:e:<backbone-base-url>:dids:<22-character lowercase hex string>`.
-This means that the property `realm` of LocalAccount has been removed.
+This means that the property `realm` of LocalAccount was removed.

 ## Removal of RelationshipChanges

-RelationshipChanges are removed.
+RelationshipChanges were removed.
 The only type of RelationshipChange used so far is the CreationChange, its `content` has been moved to a new property of the relationship creation content - the `creationContent`.
 If this `content` has been created by responding to a [Request]({% link _docs_integrate/data-model-overview.md %}#request) of the [RelationshipTemplate]({% link _docs_integrate/data-model-overview.md %}#relationshiptemplate), the [`content`]({% link _docs_integrate/data-model-overview.md %}#relationshiptemplatecontent) changes as follows:

 | `<relationshipChange>.request.content`                          | `<relationship>.creationContent`                   |
 | --------------------------------------------------------------- | -------------------------------------------------- |
 | value when created from a response to a request:                | value when created from a response to a request:   |
 | `{@type: "RelationshipCreationChangeRequestContent", response}` | `{@type: "RelationshipCreationContent", response}` |

-The Connector route for creating the [Relationship]({% link _docs_integrate/data-model-overview.md %}#relationship) is unchanged, the Connector routes using RelationshipChanges (accept, reject RelationshipChange) have been replaced with corresponding routes on the Relationship.
+The Connector route for creating the [Relationship]({% link _docs_integrate/data-model-overview.md %}#relationship) is unchanged, the Connector routes using RelationshipChanges (accept, reject RelationshipChange) were replaced with corresponding routes on the Relationship.
 No `content` must be sent with any of those operations.
 The operations are recorded in the new `auditLog` property of the Relationship.

 | old Connector route                                                    | new Connector route                                 |
 | ---------------------------------------------------------------------- | --------------------------------------------------- |